tigregalis/bevy-ldtk/README.md

 - [ ] change from arrays of ints, to structs (using serde_tuple) (partially done)
 - [ ] change from structs with optional fields, to enums with unique structs (challenging)
 - [ ] add a lot of serialisation tests to ensure reproducability / round-trippability
+- [ ] (bevy) make it interactive the other way (changes from the bevy app write to the ldtk file)
+  - note: ldtk editor doesn't hot reload though